-The Original EM Boot Camp course now offers an optional half-day Emergency Procedures course for EM Boot Camp registrants.
-Come a day early and get an immersive educational experience with seasoned physician instructors.
+The Original EM Boot Camp course offers an optional half-day Emergency Procedures Workshop for EM Boot Camp registrants.
+Come a day early and receive an immersive educational experience with seasoned physician instructors.

-The lectures and videos are intended to be viewed prior to the live course so that you can hit the ground running at the live course and focus your time on actually performing the procedures under the careful supervision and instruction of expert physicians.
+The lectures and videos are intended to be viewed prior to the live workshop so that you can hit the ground running at the live workshop and focus your time on actually performing the procedures under the careful supervision and instruction of expert physicians.

-And, you’ll be able to receive CME credit for completing the online procedures course (up to 11.5 hours) and also for participating in the live procedures course (4.5 hours).
+And, you’ll be able to receive CME credit for completing the online procedures workshop (up to 11.5 hours) and also for participating in the live procedures workshop (4.5 hours).
 In addition, the online lectures and videos will be accessible for 12 months so you can brush up by watching the procedure on your smartphone before you actually perform the procedure in the ED.